ballerina-platform/ballerina-dev-website/swan-lake/featured-scenarios/manage-data-persistence-with-bal-persist.md

 |};
 ```

-This model is used to set up the underline datastore (e.g., set up the tables in the underlying database) and also as the base for the generated client APIs
+This model is used to set up the underlying datastore (e.g., set up the tables in the underlying database) and also as the base for the generated client APIs.

 ## Generate the client object, types, and scripts

-Now you can generate the client objects, types, and SQL scripts for your model by running the command in your terminal,
+Now, you can generate the client objects, types, and SQL scripts for your model by running the command in your terminal.

 ```
 $ bal persist generate